 - The success to 'Our Engagement promise' is based on a trust-wide approach, with all Divisional leaders responsible for cascading the results, and team leads undertaking 'Time to Talk' conversations with their teams to co-design, embed and own local action plans.
 These need to be regularly reviewed as part of team meetings, and next steps fedback to teams.
 Our people need to be a part of the change to feel and see the improvements. - Time to Talk templates will be created and given to support team discussions, which will help to give structure; highlighting key questions to ask, identifying what went well, what could be even better with a focus on co-creating better ways of working across the team. - It is also suggested by the Trade Union Committee that all line managers have an objective as part of their Appraisal of reviewing and actioning staff survey results, and co creating improved ways of working with their teams.
-This was agreed at the Trust Management Executive meeting on 10 March 2022. - We have developed a Ulysses module to ensure co-created action plans are SMART and documented, monitored and regularly updated and progressed. - We will continue to build on the improvements seen in the 2020 survey in relation to wellbeing as this remains an organisational focus as part of our 'Growing Stronger Together (GST) - Rest, Reflect, Recover' programme. - We will also continue to address trust wide priorities with a focus on Equality, Diversity and Inclusion (EDI), Bullying and Harassment, and Violence and Aggression, to continue to make a difference to the working experience of our people and monitor results through our quarterly and annual surveys
+This was agreed at the Trust Management Executive meeting on 10 March 2022. - We have reviewed the potential of utilising Ulysses as a vehicle to ensure co-created action plans are SMART and documented, monitored and regularly updated and progressed.
+This has been agreed as a viable option with the Ulysses team and will be rolled out as part of 'Our Engagement Promise' approach. - We will continue to build on the improvements seen in the 2020 survey in relation to wellbeing as this remains an organisational focus as part of our 'Growing Stronger Together (GST) Rest, Reflect, Recover' programme. - We will also continue to address trust wide priorities with a focus on Equality, Diversity and Inclusion, Bullying and Harassment, and Violence and Aggression, to continue to make a difference to the working experience of our people and monitor results through our quarterly and annual surveys - We will continue to learn from what has worked well to date within the national best in class trusts, as well as through the extended data analysis and identifying areas of internal good practice within divisions and project leads from our GST programme, to enable collective improvement.
+The findings and action plans emerging from the analysis of our results will be embedded and owned within teams and divisions, as well as identifying key cross-cutting themes that will also be driven forward corporately where required. - Following the lifting of the embargo on Wednesday 30 March 2022 at 9.30 am, we will be sharing the survey results with several relevant people groups/forums, including the Equality Diversity and Inclusion steering group, Trust Alliance Committee and Joint Local Negotiating Committee (JLNC), to support engagement, and together make OUH a great place to work.